AtlasPublicPolicy/power-bi-embedded/README.md

     [powerbi id=X width=X height=X]

-You also can use a shortcode to display content based on the Power BI Embedded resource state.
+You also can use a shortcode to display content based on the Embed for Power BI resource state.
 This shortcode allows you to show content when the resource is active and other content when the resource is paused.

 Display the content when resource is active.